dargust/DatamoshAddon/README.md

 3. Click the "Datamosh" button to process the rendered video.
 4. The addon will automatically grab the transition points and apply the datamoshing effect.

+## Standalone Usage

+1. Change the input file and frame data in the parse_raw_avi.py file
+2. Run the parse_raw_avi.py as a standalone python script

 ## Dependencies

 - Blender 2.8 or higher
 - Python 3.7 or higher

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.